eblot/pybootd/README.rst

 - HTTP optional daemon may be run on any port.

-As these ports are within the server's range (<1024), the superuser privileges are required on Unix hosts (Linux, Mac OS X, ...) to start up these daemons.
+As these ports are within the server's range (<1024), the superuser privileges are required on Unix hosts (Linux, macOS, ...) to start up these daemons.

 Status